UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 In WhlgPublicWebsite run `npm install`

 ### Minio

+If using docker minio will be configured automatically.

 The database of referrals is copied nightly from postgres to an S3 bucket.
 For local development we need a fake S3 bucket to connect to.
 To use [Minio](https://min.io/) to provide a local S3 bucket follow these steps:
 1. Download minio